sam-j-hall/sam-j-hall.github.io/content/authors/admin/_index.md

     url: https://www.helmholtz-berlin.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:  Computational chemist specialising in electronic structure calculations and machine learning for core-level x-ray spectroscopy simulations.

 # Interests to show in About widget
 interests:
-  - X-ray Photoelectron Spectroscopy
+  - X-ray Spectroscopy (XPS, XAS)
-  - X-ray Absorption Spectroscopy
+  - Density Functional Theory
-  - Machine Learning
+  - Molecule-Metal Interfaces
   - Graph Neural Networks

 # Education to show in About widget